Machine learning algorithms

 What you can do with machine learning algorithms

 Machine learning algorithms help you answer questions that are too complex to answer through manual analysis.
-Use cases typically fall into one of these categories.
+There are many different machine learning algorithm types, but use cases for machine learning algorithms typically fall into one of these categories.

 Predict a target category